sharetheloveio/sharethelove.io/picture-elements/plants-card.md

-# Mi Flora Picture Elements Card
+---
+description: >-

-_A nice card to display your plants moisture and combined temperature._
+  A nice card to display your plants moisture and combined temperature.
+---

 ![](../.gitbook/assets/plants-card.png)